jghauser/papis-ask/README.md

 $ papis ask "My question" --evidence-k 20   # Retrieve 20 pieces of evidence (default: 10)
 $ papis ask "My question" --max-sources 10   # Use up to 10 sources in the answer (default: 5)
 ```

+## Troubleshooting

+### Papis library cache

+Make sure your papis library's cache is up-to-date.
+Run `papis cache reset` when in doubt.

+### Semantic Scholar

+Papis-ask is querying Semantic Scholar for some metadata.
+This service is quite strictly rate-limited.
+Getting your own api key can help, though unfortunately there seems to be a long waitlist.
+Otherwise, rerunning the command is the only option at the moment.

 ## Screenshots